-We asked Lindsay, our Digital Marketing Specialist and Toronto native, what favourite things to do in Toronto are.
-She could've gone on, but we limited her to five :)
+We asked Lindsay, our Digital Marketing Manager and Toronto native, what her favourite things to do in Toronto are.
+She could’ve gone on, but we limited her to five…

 Toronto is a fun, exciting, vibrant, and diverse city, but it’s easy for visitors to get sucked into the really touristy parts of town.
 Problem is, there’s so much more to Toronto than the CN Tower.
 So, we’re here to help you with our guide to the real, local, top 5 things to do in Toronto.

 We’re kind of obsessed with festivals here, especially in the summertime.
 It’s not uncommon for a summer weekend to be full to the brim with about ten different events!
 Whether you love jazz, street food, beer, theatre, spicy food, wine, dogs, or drinking with dinos (seriously), there’s always something on in Toronto.

 Skip the big headliners like Taste of the Danforth and the Beaches Jazz Festival (they’ve just gotten so big that the crowds make it not worth it anymore), and find smaller events that are either super niche or have ticketed admission.